puppeteer/puppeteer/docs/api/puppeteer.locator.waithandle.md

 # Locator.waitHandle() method

+Waits for the locator to get a handle from the page.

-### Signature:
+### Signature

 ```typescript
 class Locator {
   waitHandle(options?: Readonly<ActionOptions>): Promise<HandleFor<T>>;
 }
 ```

-Waits for the locator to get a handle from the page.

 ## Parameters